You're viewing documentation for release 6 (LTS). Looking for a different release?

 An organization can have one or more entitlements, and each entitlement can contain one or more licenses.
 In each entitlement, you define which user groups and device client groups are authorized to consume the licenses in that entitlement.

 An organization must have at least one entitlement to store their licenses, and in many cases, one is enough.
-However, there may be cases where you want to create multiple entitlements as “containers” for organizing the licenses that a customer has bought.
+However, there may be cases where you want to create multiple entitlements as “containers” for organizing the licenses that a customer has purchased.
+One of the entitlements should be set as a default entitlement.

 As an example, in a customer organization, users might be distributed into multiple user groups, and each group needs access to different types of or a different number of licenses.
 If the organization’s licenses are distributed to multiple entitlements, this can provide more flexibility and control both for you as the software vendor and for the customer’s organization administrator.